ComputationalIntelligenceGroup/MultiMap-documentation/ImageJExtension.md

 In this way everything will be installed automatically, although it is possible to perform a manual installation selecting the path in **ImageJ > Configure imageJ > Settings** and install it this way: **ImageJ > Configure imageJ > Install ImageJ**.
 For an optimal behaviour is needed to install all plugins: **ImageJ > Configure imageJ > Download needed plugins**.

 ImageJextension adds a submenu to the application menu called "ImageJ".
-Six main tasks can be done:
+Six main submenu are present:

 ![picture](images/imagejmenu.png)